GF Sourdough Boule with Fresh Rosemary & Kalamata Olives

 - Sprinkle flour on the linen-lined proofing basket or bowl

-- Grind flax seed if using whole seeds
+- Grind flax seed if necessary

 Step 1: Combine the warm water and sugar in a liquid measuring cup or small bowl.
 Stir to dissolve the sugar and then add the yeast.
 Set aside to allow the yeast to proof.
 If the yeast doesn’t bloom, you need new yeast.
 This should not be an issue for instant yeast, (you can actually add the instant yeast directly to the dry ingredients and skip the blooming process.)